chrisstankevitz/gitlabhq/doc/install/installation-freebsd.md

 ### LDAP Authentication

 You can configure LDAP authentication in `config/gitlab.yml`.
-Please restart GitLab after editing this file.
-This requires building gitlab from the ports-tree with the needed option selected.
+You will also need to fix a bug by editing the first line of the file `app/views/devise/sessions/_new_ldap.html.haml` so that it reads:

+    = form_tag(omniauth_callback_path(:user, server['provider_name']), id: 'new_ldap_user') do

+This fix is described in issue https://gitlab.com/gitlab-org/gitlab-ce/issues/22357 and is fixed by commit https://gitlab.com/onlyjob/gitlab-ce/commit/0d74154abcbdc56264b20b39ea6f3e4445c6a42c in GitLab versions 8.13 and greater.

+Restart GitLab after making these changes.

 ### Using Custom Omniauth Providers